Standard ACL Configuration Commands Explained

 Router(config)#

-We can create an access list only in global configuration mode.
-We used the first two commands to enter global configuration mode.
-We used the next two commands to create a standard access list with two statements.
+You can create an access list only in global configuration mode.
+The first two commands enter global configuration mode.
+The following two commands create a standard access list with two statements.
 The first statement denies all traffic from the network 10.0.0.0.
 The second statement allows all traffic from the network 20.0.0.0.
-We assigned the number 10 to this ACL.
+The ACL uses the number 10 as the identification.

 Implementing the ACL

-An ACL works only when it is applied to an interface.
-To use this ACL, we have to apply it to the proper interface in the correct direction.
+An ACL works only when you apply it to an interface.
+To use this ACL, you must apply it to the proper interface in the correct direction.

-Can you guess the interface and the direction for this ACL?
+Which interface and direction is correct for this ACL?

 Router(config)#interface gigabitEthernet 0/2